davidverweij/davidverweij.github.io/_posts/2017-12-14-smoothmoves.md

 My contribution was mainly ...
-- initial demo + implementation of the technique (processing on Android - Java) -- inc recognition of AR markers
+- initial demo + implementation of the technique (processing on Android - Java) -- inc recognition of AR markers + phillips hue
 - convertation of technique into smartwatch approach (see WaveTrace)
 - Film scenario + editing for paper, and demonstration purposes
 - contribution to technique details (e.g. continuous selection approach)